This post may contain affiliate links, please read my full disclosure policy for more details.

 R8: (SC in next 5 ST, INC) x 1, SC in next 3 ST, (SC in next 5 ST, INC) x 3, SC in next 3 ST, (SC in next 5 ST, INC) x 2 {48}

-R9: (SC in next 6 ST, INC) x 1, SC in next 3 ST, (SC in next 6 ST, INC) x 3, SC in next 3 ST, (SC in next 6 ST, INC) x 2 {54} – leave your marker in at the beginning of R9 as you will need to refer to it when crocheting the nostrils
+R9: (SC in next 6 ST, INC) x 1, SC in next 3 ST, (SC in next 6 ST, INC) x 3, SC in next 3 ST, (SC in next 6 ST, INC) x 2 {54} – leave a stitch marker in at the beginning of R9 as you will need to refer to it when crocheting the nostrils

 R10-R14 (5 rounds): SC in each ST around {54}